Rodents In Your Christmas Decoration Boxes

 If you think you removed the pest when taking the boxes outdoors, it’s still important to work out how they got inside in the first place.
 Rodents can squeeze through the smallest of holes, so check around the perimeter of your property for any entry points and seal them up.
 In particular, focus on gaps around windows, door frames, pipes, and brickwork.
 However, just because you may have removed one rodent, does not mean that you may have fixed the problem, due to how fast they reproduce.

 We recommend having a thorough survey completed by a pest control expert.
 Our team will not only assess where they’ve gained access to your property, but we can remove the problem entirely.
-We’ll also provide safeguarding advice for the future to make sure that you stay pest free throughout the winter months and beyond.
+We’ll also provide safeguarding advice for the future to ensure you stay pest-free throughout the winter months and beyond.

 Preventative Storage Techniques To Keep You Pest Free

-The good news is, if you undertake the correct storage methods, you won’t have to perform this task annually when unpacking your decorations.
+The good news is that if you undertake the correct storage methods, you won’t have to perform this task annually when unpacking your decorations.

 When packing away your decorations:

-• Check over your ornaments, wreaths, garlands, artificial trees and lights for bugs before putting them away.
+- Check your ornaments, wreaths, garlands, artificial trees and lights for bugs before putting them away.

-• Do not use cardboard boxes, as pests are attracted to these.
+- Do not use cardboard boxes, as pests are attracted to them.
 Instead, use plastic storage containers with sealable lids.